-If the video starts at the beginning, skip to 14:45 to see what I mean.
-The camera car is a supercharged Mini Cooper S with about the same power as the naturally aspirated H23A in my Prelude.
-We are both on similar tyres, and the two cars are similar in weight.
-The Mini has aftermarket dampers and some mild suspension modifications done to it, while my green-blue Prelude is set up exactly as I described it above.
+Once there we found a great match - a 2005 Mini Cooper S with the older supercharged 1.6L engine.
+We were both on similar tyres, and the two cars were similar in weight.
+The Mini has aftermarket dampers and some mild suspension modifications done to it, while my green-blue Prelude is set up exactly as described above.

 While the Mini's late 2000's suspension geometry should give it a fundamental advantage, the Prelude's dialed-in suspension helped me gain a little bit of a gap through each corner.
 All I had to do was to drive carefully enough to now mess up any of the corners or braking zones, and I could inch away from the Mini without much trouble.

 Is all of the time and money spent on suspension work worth it?
 Yes, I'd say so.